A Glug of Oil

 Public houses in the UK known as pubs, years ago only ever had the choice of a packet of crisps or peanuts they didn't serve anything in the way of proper food.

-Back in those days, there was always a man with a stall selling fish; cockles and prawns and stuff.
+Back in those days, you'd always stall outside selling fish, cockles and prawns.

-You hardly ever see this now, I assume because of supermarkets fresh fish is widely available.
+You hardly ever see this now; I assume because supermarkets nowadays sell fresh fish so now it's widely available you don't see the stalls outside pubs anymore.

 Also, due to the low cost, we can buy alcohol nowadays they have had to serve food in a big fashion.
 Most pubs are now serving a wide variety of top-quality food.

-You will need a big saucepan or something like this Stay Cool Casserole by Stellar Cookware that's big enough to take the gammon and carrots.
+You will need a big saucepan that's big enough to take the gammon and carrots.

-Gammon or bacon will take 45 mins per kilo plus 30 minutes.
+Gammon or bacon joint will take 45 minutes per kilo plus 30 minutes.

-My piece of gammon was 750g and I cooked it for 75 minutes and it was fine.
+My piece of gammon was 750g and I cooked it for 75 minutes.

-It's well worth cooking more potatoes and carrots than you need as the leftovers are delicious; you can fry them up the next day and top them with a fried egg 😋
+It's well worth cooking more potatoes and carrots than you need as the leftovers are delicious; you can fry them up the next day and top them with a fried egg to make Bubble and Squeak 😋

 Does anyone remember Bacon and Onion Roly Poly Pudding?